syfgkjasdkn/shaere/README.md

     # to avoid creating multiple keys for the same user
     # like `BEGIN ISOLATION LEVEL SERIALIZABLE;` in postgres
     # https://www.postgresql.org/docs/current/transaction-iso.html#XACT-SERIALIZABLE
-    # or an ets table behind a genserver or sqlite with a single writer (default)
+    # or a protected ets table or an sqlite db with a single writer (default)
     in_some_isolated_db_transaction(fn ->
       # get a private key from a database
       if privkey = Database.privkey(user_id: user_id) do